 While American United sells whole life, term life, and annuities, it does not offer a universal life policy.
 However, an affiliated company, OneAmerica Securities, markets variable life insurance and annuities, along with mutual funds and securities.

 Another OneAmerica company, State Life Insurance, offers a whole life policy oriented toward long-term care.
-State Life’s long-term care plan lets policyholders accelerate a policy’s death benefit to cover the insured’s long-term care costs, if needed, and comes with several available premium structures.
+State Life’s long-term care plan lets policyholders accelerate a policy’s death benefit to cover the insured’s long-term care costs if needed and comes with several available premium structures.

 Life Insurance from American United Life: